-Apart from the major article types listed above, other form of articles such as Editorial, Perspective, Commentary, Technical Note are also accepted for publication in Journal of Engineering Innovations and Applications.
+Apart from the major article types listed above, other form of articles such as Editorial, Perspective, Commentary, Theory, Technical Note are also accepted for publication in Journal of Engineering Innovations and Applications.

 Manuscripts must be submitted with a full title of not more than 250 characters.
 It should be specific, descriptive, concise, and comprehensible to readers outside the subject field.
 Avoid abbreviations if possible.
 Where appropriate, authors should include the species or model system used (for biological papers) or type of study design (for clinical papers).

 All authors’ names should be listed in the following order: